paul-ollis/vim-vpe/docs/guide/scratch-buffers.rst

 - actually creating the `ScratchBuffer` instance, if it does not already exist.

 The `get_display_buffer` function takes a name, which identifies the scratch buffer.
-The exact same `ScratchBuffer` instance is returned each time `get_display_buffer` is called with the same name.
+The same `ScratchBuffer` instance is returned each time `get_display_buffer` is called with the same name.

 .. code-block:: py